Poke this image to see color change.

 SUPPORT and ENHANCEMENTS :

-Since the FE system is provided for free (thus no well-funded human resources office), and since there is only one person (me) developing the system for now (2010), and since I have long to-do lists (of my own and of my wife), I cannot provide much support --- like 'hand-holding'.
+Because there is only one person (me) developing the FE subsystems for now (2010 to 2018-plus), and because I have long to-do lists (of my own and of my wife), I cannot provide much support --- certainly no 'hand-holding'.

 I am willing to take bug reports and suggestions for enhancements and additions.
 But, since I hope to enjoy life in retirement, I cannot even promise to keep up with communications about those kinds of basic issues.

 Email has become a pain for me --- partly because of the daily receipt of spam that manages to make it through the filters of my ISP (Internet Service Provider).

 One of the things on my to-do list is to provide an easily implemented procmail(?)-based whitelist/blacklist-by-IP-address-range mail-filtering-system in a 'mail_tools' toolchest.

 I plan to block mail from China, Korea, Argentina, Brazil, Chile, Turkey, Romania, and most other non-U.S. countries.
 That should take care of about 80% of the spam getting through my ISP's filters.

 (Time-out for a rant: It is really stupid that they did not parcel out IP addresses to countries in contiguous ranges, proportional to their populations.
 For example, Korea's address ranges are scattered all over the IP address map.
 It makes for really huge black-lists.
 Makes white-lists more appealing, but then one has to keep checking the Probable-Spam mail bucket for addresses to add to the white-list.)

 I will add blocking ISP ranges for the U.S. also, as I discover sources of spam from U.S. IP addresses.